-The above map shows the simulated distribution for the Long-crested Eagle ( occipitalis) for the present based on recent observed climate change.
-The map is generated by relating the species current range to current climate simulations.
+The above map shows the simulated distribution of Long-crested Eagle ( occipitalis) for the present day based on recent observed climate change.
+The map is generated by relating the species's current range to current climate simulations.

 See Hole et al. 2009 for further information.